 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

-This Chilli Garlic Salmon with sweet potatoes and Tenderstem broccoli is a one-pan beauty, which means less time cleaning and more time playing in the sun!
+This Chilli Garlic Salmon with sweet potatoes and Tenderstem broccoli is a one-pan beauty that can be ready in just 30 minutes, which means less time cleaning and more time playing in the sun!
 Hello, Summer!

 If you love salmon cooked with Asian flavours, take a look at another one pan wonder Teriyaki Salmon with Bok Choy.